 - Set aside non-negotiable “me” time every day to move your body, prepare nourishing meals, and/or do something you enjoy for the fun of it

 - Say “no” to commitments, people and things that cause you to justify giving up your non-negotiable “me” time

-- Prioritize paying for services that will help you care for yourself like therapy, the Stress Less Weight Mastery, or massages.
+- Prioritize paying for services that will help you care for yourself like therapy, the Courage to Trust Method, or massages.